Sherlock Holmes: The Devil's Daughter: Plot

-Alice has kidnapped his adopted daughter.
+Alice has kidnapped Holmes's adopted daughter.
 He must find her before it's too late.
 Holmes' reticence about the origins of his adopted daughter are revealed by Alice: Katelyn is the daughter of Professor James Moriarty and thus the eponymous Devil's Daughter.
+Holmes pieces together that Alice is insane after finding that she keeps a spare room in a her father’s crypt along with her father’s mummified corpse.
+Alice locks Holmes in Moriarty’s tomb and prepares to take Kate away on a boat named Madame Destiny.
+Holmes escapes the tomb and finds Madame Destiny ablaze on the middle of the Thames.
 Holmes makes amends for his parental apathy and reunites with his ward.
+They escape Madame Destiny as it burns and leave Alice to her death.

 Development and release

 An eighth installment in the series was announced in May 2015.
 Kerry Shale was originally expected to reprise his role as Sherlock, but was later confirmed by Frogwares that the game would focus on a different incarnation of Sherlock Holmes featuring Alex Jordan in the titular role.

 In an interview in 2020, Frogwares claimed Bigben Interactive was only a distribution intermediary.

 Reception

-GameSpot awarded it a score of 6.0 out of 10, criticising some major technical issues and some action elements.
+GameSpot awarded Sherlock Holmes: The Devil's Daughter a score of 6.0 out of 10, criticising some major technical issues and some action elements.
 IGN awarded it a score of 5.0 out of 10.
 PC Gamer awarded it a score of 59 out of 100, criticising the game for heavily scripted set-pieces, quick time events and mini-games.